Thinking of valuing a company in the telecommunications industry? Consider some key industry stats:

 Telecom industry is very competitive and successful businesses are highly sought after as acquisition targets.
 Selling prices of such companies are used as an indicator of market values for similar businesses.

 You can compare a target telecom company to its sold peers by calculating the ratios of business selling prices to a number of financial performance metrics.
 The ratios of selling prices to financial performance figures are known as valuation multiples.
-The multiples so derived help you develop an idea of what a given telecom company is worth in the market place.
+And the multiples so derived help you develop an idea of what a given telecom company is worth in the market place.

 One of the most useful valuation multiples is business enterprise value to its gross annual revenue.